Haixing-Hu/js-type-detect/README.md

   built-in class.
 - `isCollection(value): boolean`: whether the specified value is a JavaScript built-in collection object, i.e., a `Map` or `Set` object.
-Note that the `WeakMap` and `WeakSet` objects are not considered normal collection objects.
+Note that the `WeakMap` and `WeakSet` objects are not considered normal collection objects, and they can be detected by the `isWeakCollection(value)` function.
 - `isConsole(value): boolean`: whether the specified value is a JavaScript built-in `console` object.
 - `isCssom(value): boolean`: whether the specified value is a JavaScript built-in `CSSOM` object.
+- `isDataView(value): boolean`: whether the specified value is a JavaScript built-in `DataView` object.
 - `isDom(value): boolean`: whether the specified value is a JavaScript built-in DOM object.
 - `isError(value): boolean`: whether the specified value is an instance of the